ColinMaudry/sparql-router/README.md

 I haven't found a proper way to mock a triple store for testing purposes.
 I consequently use a remote triple store.
 That means the tests only work if the machine has Internet access.

+The configuration used for the tests is stored in `[app folder]/config/test.json`.

 To run the tests:

 ```bash